 RAS Foundation Community Kitchen

-The Royal Agricultural Society of NSW Foundation (RASF) is giving rural and regional NSW community organisations the chance to win funding and appliances worth more than $20,000 to create a community kitchen.
+The Royal Agricultural Society of NSW Foundation (RASF) is giving rural and regional NSW community organisations the chance to receive kitchen cabinetry and appliances worth more than $20,000 to create a community kitchen.

-In 2018 the RASF Community Kitchen Grant will be made up of a $10,000 cash grant to fund benches and cabinetry, along with at least $10,000 worth of state of the art appliances and whitegoods.
+In 2019 the RASF Community Kitchen Grant will be made up of benches and cabinetry, along with at least $10,000 worth of appliances and whitegoods.
 This includes a gas cooktop, oven, sink, microwave, dishwasher, refrigerator and freezer.
-The appliances are used for cooking demonstrations in the Fresh Food Dome at the Sydney Royal Easter Show and are gifted as part of the Community Kitchen Grant at the close of the Easter Show.
+The appliances are used for cooking demonstrations in The Australian Women's Weekly Theatre Kitchen at the Sydney Royal Easter Show and are gifted as part of the Community Kitchen Grant at the close of the Easter Show.

 The RAS Foundation invites rural and regional community organisations to apply and tell us how their community would benefit from a new kitchen.
 The successful applicant needs to demonstrate how a new kitchen will benefit their local community.

 Who is eligible to apply?

 - Sporting clubs